vmware-tanzu/community-edition/cli/cmd/plugin/unmanaged-cluster/README.md

 > _note: much of this is covered [in our proposal](https://github.com/vmware-tanzu/community-edition/issues/2266)_

-`standalone`, previously `standalone-cluster` has existed since the public release of Tanzu Community Edition (TCE) and used internally at VMware for several months prior.
+`unmanaged-cluster`, previously `standalone-cluster` has existed since the public release of Tanzu Community Edition (TCE) and used internally at VMware for several months prior.
 The original intent was to provide a quick and easy time to workload cluster, which would lower the barrier of entry to trying Tanzu.
 Our